-Polycythemia vera (PV) is a rare type of blood cancer and typically included in the category of cancers known as myeloproliferative neoplasms (MPNs).
+Polycythemia vera (PV) is a rare type of blood cancer.
+It is a type of cancer known as myeloproliferative neoplasms (MPNs).
 PV is usually a result of a mutation in blood-forming stem cells, which decreases the body's ability to limit the production of blood cells (particularly red blood cells).
-Higher-thannormal numbers of red blood cells can cause the blood to be thicker than normal, slowing down the movement of blood through the veins and arteries, increasing the risk for venous blood clots, heart attacks or strokes.
+Higher-than-normal numbers of red blood cells can cause the blood to be thicker than normal.
+This slows down the movement of blood through the veins and arteries, increasing the risk for blood clots in veins, as well as heart attacks and strokes.

-Researchers can't yet identify what events lead to a person developing PV.
-They do know, however, that in nearly all cases, individuals who are diagnosed with PV can be shown to have a specific genetic mutation of the JAK2 gene in their bone marrow stem cells.
+Researchers can't yet identify what causes PV.
+They do know, however, that in nearly all cases, people who are diagnosed with PV have a specific genetic mutation of the JAK2 gene in their bone marrow stem cells.

-Although polycythemia vera is associated with a genetic mutation, it is not an inherited disease, since it is generally only found in the stem cells, not in the rest of the body's cells, such as the sperm or eggs.
-At this time, scientists are unsure what leads to the mutation to cause PV, however more research is currently underway to determine the exact cause.
+Although polycythemia vera is associated with a genetic mutation, it is not an inherited disease.
+This is because the mutation is generally only found in the stem cells, not in the rest of the body's cells, such as the sperm or eggs.
+Scientists are unsure what leads to the mutation that causes PV.
+Research is currently underway to determine the exact cause.